patrickfrey/mewa/doc/grammar.md

 1. _name_ **=** _itemlist_ **;**

-    * Simple grammar production definition with _name_ as left-hand _nonterminal_ and _itemlist_ as space-separated list of identifiers (nonterminals or lexeme names) and strings (keywords and operators as implicitly defined lexemes).
+    * Simple grammar production definition with _name_ as left-hand _nonterminal_ and _itemlist_ as a space-separated list of identifiers (nonterminals or lexeme names) and strings (keywords and operators as implicitly defined lexemes).
 2. _name_/_priority_ **=** _itemlist_ **;**

     * Production definition with a specifier for the rule priority in _SHIFT/REDUCE_ conflicts.
 The priority specifier is a character **L** or **R** immediately followed by a non-negative integer number.
 The **L** defines the rule to be left-handed, meaning that _REDUCE_ is preferred in self including rules **L** -> **L** **..**, whereas **R** defines the rule to be right-handed, meaning that _SHIFT_ is preferred in self including rules.
 The integer number in the priority specifier specifies the preference in _SHIFT/REDUCE_ involving different rules.
 The production with the higher of two numbers is preferred in _SHIFT/REDUCE_ conflicts.
 Priorities of _SHIFT_ actions must be consistent for a state.
 3. _name_[ /_priority_ ] **=** _itemlist_ **(** _luafunction_ **)** **;**

-    * Production definition with a _luafunction_ as a single identifier plus an optional argument (a lua value or table).
+    * Production definition with Lua function as a single identifier plus an optional argument (a Lua value or table).
 The function identifier refers to a member of the typesystem module written by the author and loaded by the compiler.
 The function and its optional argument are attached to the node of the **AST** defined by its production.

 4. _name_[ /_priority_ ] **=** _itemlist_ **(** **>>** _luafunction_ **)** **;**

     * Production definition with an increment defined for the **scope-step**.
-The _luafunction_ is optional here.
+The Lua function is optional here.

 5. _name_[ /_priority_ ] **=** _itemlist_ **(** **{}** _luafunction_ **)** **;**

     * Production definition with a **scope** structure (start and end of the scope) defined for the result node.
-The _luafunction_ is optional here.
+The Lua function is optional here.

 ### Conflict solving
 The mechanism of conflict solving by attaching priorities to productions is comparable with declaring operator priorities in _Bison_/_Yacc_ though it is more error-prone and can lead to undetected conflicts.
 See bug report #1.